Customers with our QBO integration enabled have the ability to sync Inspect Point invoices to QBO. Here's an overview of the functionality.

 Once you have selected an account or building that is linked to QBO for your invoice, you will be able to send the invoice to QBO by clicking the “Send to QBO” button. at the bottom of the invoice.

-Note: If any invoice is associated with an inspection, the inspection's date will populate the "Service Date" field in QBO.
+And, if any invoice is associated with an inspection, the inspection's date will populate the "Service Date" field in QBO.
 If an invoice is for a work order, the "Service Date" will be the work order's date of first visit.

 At that point, the invoice will appear in QBO.
 Note, once you send an invoice to QBO, any changes you make on that invoice in Inspect Point will not sync to QBO.
 Make sure your invoice is final before sending it over to QBO.